streamshub/flink-sql-examples/docs/user-defined-functions/index.md

 }
 ```

 Flink's [Automatic Type Inference](https://nightlies.apache.org/flink/flink-docs-release-2.0/docs/dev/table/functions/udfs/#automatic-type-inference) will use reflection to derive SQL data types for the argument and result of our UDF.
-If you want to override this behavior, you can [explicitly specify the types]((https://nightlies.apache.org/flink/flink-docs-release-2.0/docs/dev/table/functions/udfs/#automatic-type-inference)), but in this case we will keep it simple and let Flink decide for us.
+If you want to override this behaviour, you can [explicitly specify the types]((https://nightlies.apache.org/flink/flink-docs-release-2.0/docs/dev/table/functions/udfs/#automatic-type-inference)), but in this case we will keep it simple and let Flink decide for us.

 If we look at the [Data Generator](https://github.com/streamshub/flink-sql-examples/blob/main/data-generator/src/main/java/com/github/streamshub/kafka/data/generator/examples/InternationalSalesData.java) in the StreamsHub [Flink SQL Examples](https://github.com/streamshub/flink-sql-examples) repository, we can see the possible currency symbols that can appear in the `unit_cost` field: